dipdup-io/dipdup/getting-started/templates-and-variables.md

 # Templates and variables

 Templates allow you to reuse index configuration, e.g., for different networks (mainnet/testnet) or multiple contracts sharing the same codebase.
-DipDup supports static and dynamic template instances.

 ```yaml
 templates: